STORM-IRIT/Radium-Engine/doc/basics/vs.md

 }
 ~~~

-Build and install the project.
+Build the project, this will install the external dependencies.

 # Build Radium